kurarrr/emotional-chatapp-core/README.md

 ```

 ## Components
 .
 ├── api         --- api and notebooks for VAD training and prediction
 ├── scripts     --- scripts for download, etc
 └── webapp      --- firebase application for chat
-    ├── hoge
-    └── hogehoge

 ## API